SoniaAmbati/Tiny-habit-tracker/README.md

 ✨ **Simple & Elegant** - Log one habit per day and watch your streak grow
 🔥 **Streak Counter** - Visual streak counter with animated flame icon
 📊 **Progress Tracking** - See your total days and days in a row
 💾 **Local Storage** - Your data persists automatically in your browser
-🎨 **Beautiful UI** - Modern gradient design with smooth animations
 📱 **Responsive** - Works perfectly on mobile, tablet, and desktop
 🏅 **Motivational Quotes** - Random quotes to keep you inspired